ToneSyvertsen/NLP/exercices/nlp_q_ch_3.md

 ```

 a)Use nltk.regexp_tokenize() to create a tokenizer that tokenizes the various kinds of punctuation in this text.
 Use one multi-line regular expression, with inline comments, using the verbose flag (?x).

-I don't get it to work properly, why do all the capital letters join?
-If I write an expression to get them away all other letters and spaces get included in the list :P
+???I don't get it to work properly, why do all the capital letters join?
+If I write an expression to get them away all other letters and spaces get included in the list :P???

 ```
 girl= load('just_a_girl.txt')